1.5 What is a certified archive?

 A certified archive is an archive that has received a formal type of certification under which the archive has been assessed according to a set of specified guidelines.

 These guidelines concern all operations of the archive.
-It includes, for instance, an assessment of the archive’s mission and designated community, the way data is handled, processed and stored, as well as the archive’s long term sustainability plans.
-Archives that follow these certification guidelines are often also called trustworthy digital repositories (TDRs).
+The guidelines include, for instance, an assessment of the archive’s mission and designated community, the way data is handled, processed and stored, as well as the archive’s long term sustainability plans.
+Archives that follow these certification guidelines are often called trustworthy digital repositories (TDRs).

 Certification instruments

-In the European Framework for audit and certification of digital repositories, three certification instruments are available, with increasing degrees of complexity and depth: CoreTrustSeal (CoreTrustSeal n.d.
-[Accessed July 30, 2022b]), Nestor Seal (nestor, n.d.) and ISO 16363 certification (PTBA n.d.).
+In the European Framework for audit and certification of digital repositories, three certification instruments are available, with increasing degrees of complexity and depth: CoreTrustSeal, Nestor Seal, and ISO 16363 certification.
 Most CESSDA archives aim for CoreTrustSeal (CTS) certification.
 CTS is an international, community based, non-governmental, and non-profit organization promoting sustainable and trustworthy data infrastructures.
 The CTS certification was envisioned as the first step for archives to receive certification of their work.
-CTS requires the completion of a self assessment that is then evaluated through a community review process.
-Extended level certification (nestor-Seal DIN 31644) and the formal level certification (ISO 16363) follow a more elaborated assessment process that requires more efforts of an archive in order to receive the certification.
+CTS requires the completion of a self-assessment that is then evaluated through a community review process.
+Extended level certification (nestor-Seal DIN 31644) and the formal level certification (ISO 16363) follow a more elaborated assessment process that requires larger effort from an archive to receive the certification.

 Certification as a measure of trustworthiness